palaeoverse/rphylopic/README.md

 # Attribution

-If you use the `rphylopic` package in your work, please acknowledge the contributors responsible for the image, the creator of PhyloPic ([Michael Keesey](http://tmkeesey.net)), and citing the following for `rphylopic`:
+If you use the `rphylopic` package in your work, please acknowledge the contributors responsible for the image, acknowledge the creator of PhyloPic ([Michael Keesey](http://tmkeesey.net)), and cite the following for `rphylopic`:

-Gearty, W., Jones, L.A., Chamberlain, S. 2023. rphylopic: an R package for accessing and plotting PhyloPic silhouettes.
+Gearty, W. and Jones, L.A.
+2023. rphylopic: An R package for fetching, transforming, and visualising PhyloPic silhouettes. bioRxiv. doi: 10.1101/2023.06.22.546191.

 # Cheat sheet